Collin Street Bakery

 The Collin Street Bakery is located in Corsicana, Texas, USA.
-Its products are shipped to all US states, overseas possessions and 195 countries.
 The bakery is best known for its production of fruitcake.

 The bakery was the recipient of the President's "E" Award.

 Early history

 The bakery was founded in 1896 by August Wiederman, an immigrant from Wiesbaden, Germany.
 With the help of local entrepreneur Tom McElwee, the bakery soon outgrew its original building, and required a new one in which the second floor was turned into a hotel.
 Celebrities such as Enrico Caruso and Will Rogers were sighted at the bakery, and in 1914 the Ringling Brothers Circus passed through town and ordered dozens of fruitcakes as Christmas gifts to be mailed to friends and family across the globe.
 In this way, the bakery entered the mail-order business.
 Lee William "L. W." McNutt, Sr. (1895-1972), Harry Cook, and Bob Rutherford purchased the bakery in 1946 from August Wiederman.

 Mail order sales

 In reference to the mail order business started in 1947, bakery employees copied names and addresses from a myriad of phone books for "prospecting" list.
 Lee William McNutt, Jr. (1925-2006), initiated a direct marketing campaign to international customers.
 Under his direction, the bakery began accepting orders by mail, phone, fax, and online.
 He also pioneered the use of a computerized database and fine-tuned shipping methods to make delivery of the cakes more efficient.
 The third generation CEO, Robert Pritchett "Bob" McNutt (born 1957) has continued to refine all of these methods adopted by his father, L. W. McNutt.

 Thomas Max McNutt (born 1990), a graduate of Texas A&M University in College Station, is the bakery vice president.
 A fourth-generation family member, he ran unsuccessfully for the Texas House of Representatives in the Republican primary election held on March 1, 2016.
 He lost by 222 votes to the long-term incumbent Byron Cook, also of Corsicana.